Simpson-Computer-Technologies-Research/uwaterloo.courses/README.md

 <br>
 This project is unfinished but I wanted to put it on github for any suggestions on what I should add or any improvements to my code
 <br>
-The license will be converted to an Official MIT Copyright License once the project is finished, declared by an official Github Release of this repository. :)
+The license will be converted to an Official MIT Copyright License once an official Github Release of this repository is created :)

 # License